mbailey/notes/docs/software/git/git-ignore.md

 # git ignore

+### Check which rule caused git to ignore

+    git check-ignore -v path/to/check

 ## Ignore local changes

 Tell Git to ignore changes to a file locally without affecting the repository or other collaborators: